hongyusu/hongyusu.github.io/_posts/2015-12-21-my-december-rich-and-dynamic.md

 ### Lego in Copenhagen airport

 I stayed in the Netherlands for about 2 days.
 I have a connecting flight in Copenhagen on my way back to Helsinki.
 I found a piece of art in the Copenhagen airport - an American made by Lego.
-Don't ask me why, it just looks to me like an American :laughing: I looked into the Lego and thought 'you can be wrong if you do a right thing'.
-So, if you have good feeling about something, you should just do it.
+Don't ask me why, it just looks to me like an American :laughing: I looked into the Lego and thought 'you can't be wrong if you do a right thing'.
+So, if you have good feeling about something, you should definitely go ahead.
 Don't regret so early.

 ![photo4]({{ site.url }}/myimages/20151204.jpg)